priamus-lab/LCWB/README.md

 ## Content of the folder
-This folder contains the following files and subfolders.
+This folder contains the following subfolders and files.

-A subfolder named "LCWB Dataset" containing all the .csv composing the original LCWB Dataset:
+A subfolder named "Data Files" containing all the CSV files related to the data composing the LCWB Dataset:
 - WB_data.csv (WB_labels.csv): representing data of the "Warning Bell (WB)" class;
 - NA_data.csv (NA_labels.csv): representing data of the "No Alarm (NA)" class;
 - GE_data.csv (GE_labels.csv): representing data of the "GEneric alarm (GE)" class.

+A subfolder named "LCWB Dataset" containing all the JSON files that show how the aformenteioned data have been distributed among training, validation, and test sets:
+- IT_Distribution.json and UK_distribution.json respectively shows how Italian (IT) WBs and British (UK) WBs have been distributed;
+- The same goes for NA_Distribution.json and GE_Distribution.json which show the distribution of NA and GE data respectively;
+- DatasetDistribution.json simply incorporates the content of the aforementioned JSON files in a unique file that can be exploited to obtain exactly the same dataset we adopted in our analyses.

-A subfolder named "Additional Files" containing some .csv files related to data we adopted to further test the generalisation performances of the deep learning network leveraged in the aforementioned manuscript:
+A subfolder named "Additional Files" containing some CSV files related to data we adopted to further test the deep neural network leveraged in the aforementioned manuscript:
-- FR_DE_data.csv (FR_DE_labels.csv), which have been used to test the generalisation performances of the network we exploited on LC WBs related to countries that were not considered in the training phase.
+- FR_DE_data.csv (FR_DE_labels.csv): representing data that have been used to test the generalisation performances of the network we exploited on LC WBs related to countries that were not considered in the training phase.
-- LowHighIntesity_data.csv (LowHighIntesity_labels.csv), which have been used to study the correlation between the intesity of the audio and the network classification error.
+- Noises_data.csv (Noises_labels.csv): representing the noises that were considered to study the behaviour of the network in case of noisy data.

-A file "OtherEUCountriesWBs.txt" reporting the mapping between WB audio (labelled as "oc_warningbell" in the WB_data.csv file) and the related EU Country.

-## Files Structure
+## CSV Files Structure
 Each XX_labels.csv file contains, for each entry, the following information:
 - The identifier ("index") of the sub-class (which is not relevant in our case);
 - The code-name ("mid") of the class, which is used in the XX_data.csv file to indicate the sub-class of a specific audio;